Confirmation

 We are very happy that you and your family are a part of our family.

-Our sessions meet from September through May at the following time:
+Our sessions meet from September through May at the following times:

 We do offer a Family Faith Session that serves as a Home School option.
 Families gather once a month; parents or guardians attend this session with their children.